 To play the games on Friv simply visit the homepage at www.friv.com

 The internet provides some amazing experiences, but it is a largely unregulated system, and this naturally presents some issues regarding user safety.
 Friv is a general audience website, which appeals to users of both genders, all ages, and many nationalities.
 Some users (depending on age, internet experience, and other factors) will be more vulnerable than others, and it's important to know about the features (and perhaps more importantly, the absence of features) which help make Friv a safer place to play.

 Friv very rarely communicates directly with users, but much more importantly, Friv does not facilitate communication between users.
 There are no forums or chat rooms on Friv, and this is instrumental in preventing inappropriate contact and bullying.

-The games on Friv have been systematically checked to ensure they are appropriate for the various age groups who are likely to play them.
-While it can't be said that none of the games feature violence (even Pac Man may be regarded as violent) we have tried to keep the content on Friv consistent with what children might see at home on television channels aimed at younger viewers.
-We have worked hard to ensure that players on Friv are not exposed to inappropriate language, overtly sexual themes or imagery, references to illegal drug use, scenarios or characters glorifying drinking, smoking, or gambling, or depictions of extreme violence and gore.
+The games on Friv have been systematically checked to ensure that they are appropriate for the various age groups who are likely to play them.
+While it can't be said that none of the games feature violence (even Pac Man may be regarded as violent), we have tried to keep the content made available on Friv consistent with what would be regarded as reasonable to show on a television channel throughout a typical day.
+We have worked hard to ensure that players on Friv are not inappropriately exposed to bad language, overtly sexual themes or imagery, references to illegal drug use, scenarios or characters glorifying drinking, smoking, or gambling, or depictions of extreme violence and gore.
 Users should be aware that the games made available to users on Friv may vary according to the geo location of the user, the time of day the site is being accessed, and other factors.